OlaoluwaM/Configs/README.md

-# The Fellowship of the Configurations
+# The Fellowship of the Configurations (Deprecated)

-My configs 🙂
+This branch exists because one of my (OS projects)[https://www.github.com/OlaoluwaM/scaffy] depends on some of the files from here